Israel bleak about U.S.-Iran rapprochement at U.N. summit

 | JERUSALEM

-JERUSALEM Israel said on Tuesday the world should not be fooled by Iran's conciliatory overtures over its disputed nuclear programme after U.S. President Barack Obama told the United Nations that Washington was ready to engage Tehran diplomatically.
+JERUSALEM Israel voiced concern on Tuesday over a potential meeting of the U.S. and Iranian presidents, saying Tehran's conciliatory overtures to world powers masked an acceleration of its disputed nuclear programme.

-An official Israeli assessment said Iran now had centrifuges for quickly turning low-enriched uranium into nuclear bomb fuel, putting it on a fast track to nuclear arms even if it gave up uranium of mid-level purity - previously Israel's goal.
+An official Israeli assessment said Iran now had centrifuges for quickly turning low-enriched uranium into bomb fuel, putting it on a fast track to atomic arms even if it gave up uranium of mid-level purity which had previously been Israel's focus.

-Iran's new government under relative moderate President Hassan Rouhani has taken an emollient approach timed for the annual U.N.
-General Assembly, agreeing to resume international nuclear negotiations that would include its foreign minister seeing U.S. Secretary of State John Kerry.
+Iran's new government has gone on a charm offensive timed for the annual U.N.
+General Assembly, agreeing to international nuclear negotiations that would include its foreign minister seeing U.S. Secretary of State John Kerry.

-"Iran thinks that soothing words and token actions will enable it to continue on its path to the bomb," Israeli Prime Minister Benjamin Netanyahu said in a statement.

-Iran denies seeking atomic weapons, saying its uranium enrichment programme is for civilian energy purposes only.
-Israel, its arch-adversary, is presumed to have the Middle East's only nuclear arsenal.
+U.S. officials also said a meeting was possible this week between President Barack Obama and Iranian counterpart Hassan Rouhani - a landmark after more than three decades of hostility.

 Asked if there would be an Obama-Rouhani handshake, Yuval Steinitz, the cabinet minister now representing Israel at the U.N. forum in New York, said: "I hope not.
 I don't know."